eduardszoecs/sefs9_Rworkshop/README.md

 ### Downloading code and data
-Hit  the **Download ZIP** button on the right side of this page and unzip the file., The unzipped folder contains all files and folders of this online repository.
+Hit  the **Download ZIP** button on the right side of this page and unzip the file.
+The unzipped folder contains all files and folders of this online repository.